 If meat, fish, dairy products, and/or eggs are not going to be part of your diet, you'll need to know how to get enough of these nutrients, or you may need to take a daily multiple vitamin and mineral supplement.

 Sea vegetables like nori, wakame, and dulse are very high in iron.
 Less exotic but still good options are iron-fortified breakfast cereals, legumes (chickpeas, lentils, and baked beans), soybeans and tofu, dried fruit (raisins and figs), pumpkin seeds, broccoli, and blackstrap molasses.
 Eating these foods along with a food high in vitamin C (citrus fruits and juices, tomatoes, and broccoli) will help you to absorb the iron better.

-Girls need to be particularly concerned about getting adequate iron because some iron is lost during menstruation.
-Some girls who are vegetarians may not get adequate iron from vegetable sources and they may require a daily supplement.
+Girls need to be particularly concerned about getting enough iron because some iron is lost during menstruation.
+Some girls who are vegetarians may not get enough iron from vegetable sources and may require a daily supplement.
 Check with your doctor about your own iron needs.